annierose22/ReVision/README.md

 CS50Project
 ===========

-CS50 dyslexia extension
+This CS50 Final Project implements a Chrome extension that makes websites more readable for dyslexics.
-(should add full description later)
+It does so by changing the font to Dyslexie, font color, font size, and background color.

 FIX THIS FIRST
 // will definitely need this later but wasnt working when i tried to get button to appear
 // goes in manifest file in first bracket part i think "background": {